s-b-moore/sdtt/README.Rmd

 devtools::install_github("s-b-moore/sdtt")
 ```

-The development version of sdtt can also be installed from [GitHub](github.com) with:
+The development version of sdtt will contain new functionality which will eventually be merged into the main version once it is clear there are no issues.
+The development version can be installed from [GitHub](github.com) with:

 ``` r